Skip to main content

 Namratha Kandula, MD, MPH

-Associate Professor, General Internal Medicine & Geriatrics
+Associate Professor of General Internal Medicine & Geriatrics

 Dr. Kandula’s primary research interests are to: 1) eliminate health disparities by conducting translational, community-driven research; 2) inform health care system delivery of prevention that is patient and community-centered.
 She currently directs an interdisciplinary research program to understand the causes of racial/ethnic disparities in cardiometabolic diseases and to develop interventions that address these disparities.
 Her research program addresses a weakness noted at the time of the last competitive renewal that our training program lacked opportunities for primary care/community based research.